George Miller (historian): Academic career

 Miller's approach has been described as being in the Providential tradition and a review in The Dublin University Magazine in 1839 noted that "Dr. Miller advances and establishes his great principles, that God reigneth in the affairs of men, and that the end of the divine government is man's improvement" while The Edinburgh Review in 1830, referring to the first edition, understood Miller's premise to be that "all the events of this world have an intrinsic connexion" and that "the study of human events, as well as of external nature, tends to illustrate the divine perfection" before entering into a detailed discussion of how the historian could reconcile the existence of evil in the world with God's omnipotence.

 In May 1799, Miller wrote to Lord Castlereagh, Chief Secretary for Ireland in the British government, following rumours that the British government was to establish a new college at Armagh.
 In the letter, which was first published in Castlereagh's correspondence in 1848, Miller offered his views on the curriculum and form of studies that might be offered by such a college and compared and contrasted the universities of England, Scotland and Ireland, finding them all wanting in different respects.
 The college was never established and, as far as is known, Castlereagh did not reply to the letter, but it provides evidence of Miller's eclectic views on education and accounts of the form of university instruction current at the time.

 In 1804, Miller resigned his fellowship and took up a clerical living in County Fermanagh.
 He continued to deliver his history lectures until 1811 for which he received a salary of £100 per annum.
 After they ceased, history lecturing also ceased at Trinity College for some time.
 His lectures were first published as Lectures on the philosophy of modern history in eight parts in Dublin between 1816 and 1828 and reissued in four volumes as History, philosophically illustrated, from the fall of the Roman Empire, to the French Revolution in London in 1832 which went through three editions.

+Miller was a strict vegetarian for the last forty years of his life.